jlyst/101/docs/javascriptIntro.md

       <i class="fas fa-trash"></i>
     </div>
   </div>`;
+});

 document.querySelector("#results").innerHTML = myOutput;
 ```
-Once you run this in your browser view you should see a single item in our collection.
+Once you run this in your browser view you should four items in our collection.
 Let's identfiy a few things going on here.
-1. We are using a new variable, `myData`, to contain our core content of our item.
-2. We use a template for `myOutput`.
+1. We use a template for `myOutput`.
 Notice that this uses *backticks* (&#96;) instead of quotation marks.
 You can find this in the upper-lefthand corner of most keyboards.
-3. The template allows you to use several lines with your string, rather than keeping everything on the same line.
+2. The template allows you to use several lines with your string, rather than keeping everything on the same line.
 Which is great for including complex HTML.
-4. The template allows us to use *expressions* like `${myData}` to insert a content within the string easily.
+3. The template allows us to use *expressions* like `${myData}` to insert a content within the string easily.

+### Let's Stop Here

+While the code may be challenging now, with time it will make more and more sense.
+Later we will work through how to allow a user to add content through the HTML input element.